-Head of Department: Miss J Smith.
+Head of Department: Jess Smith

 At de Stafford, the English team seeks to inspire a love of language and literature, and to provide all pupils with the skills necessary to communicate effectively, thus enabling them to reach their true potential.

 Key Stage 3 English

 Students study English for 4 hours per week in Years 7 and 8.
 Years 7 and 8 spend one of their lessons undertaking Accelerated Reader.
 Moreover, the literacy skills taught during English lessons underpin learning across the curriculum.
 The students study the following topics:

 - A range of poetry, both contemporary and heritage

 Each topic is designed to be enjoyable and engaging at the same time as maintaining academic rigour.
 The Key Stage 3 course dovetails slickly with the GCSE syllabi in Literature and Language through the use of common assessment focuses.

 Students are expected to complete at least one piece of homework each week.
 Part of this requirement will be fulfilled through the revision of spelling lists.

 Extra-curricular opportunities are various: the team regularly runs competitions in creative writing and poetry; there is an annual Carnegie Prize shadowing club; where possible, students are invited to attend theatre productions that are relevant to class set texts.